-3. Governance
+Governance

 - a.
-IIROC must: - (i) ensure that at least 50% of its board of directors (Board), other than the President of IIROC, are independent directors as defined in By-law No. 1; - (ii) ensure that one of the directors represents an exchange or ATS that is not affiliated with a marketplace - (A) that retains IIROC, and - (B) has at least a 40% Market Share as defined in By-law No. 1 (Market Share); and - (iii) review the corporate governance structure, including the composition of the Board, - (A) within two years after the date of recognition and periodically thereafter, or - (B) at the request of the Commission, to ensure that there is a proper balance between, and effective representation of, the public interest and the interests of marketplaces, dealers and other entities desiring access to the services provided by IIROC.
+IIROC must: - (i) ensure that at least 50% of its board of directors (Board), other than the President of IIROC, are independent directors as defined in Bylaw No. 1: - (ii) ensure that one of the directors represents an exchange or ATS that is not affiliated with a marketplace - (A) that retains IIROC, and - (B) has at least a 40% Market Share as defined in By-law No. 1 (Market Share); and to ensure that there is a proper balance between, and effective representation of, the public interest and the interests of marketplaces, dealers and other entities desiring access to the services provided by IIROC.